Afonso I of Kongo: Conversion of Kongo

 Afonso is best known for his vigorous attempt to convert Kongo to a Catholic country, by establishing the Roman Catholic Church in Kongo, providing for its financing from tax revenues, and creating schools.
 By 1516 there were over 1000 students in the royal school, and other schools were located in the provinces, eventually resulting in the development of a fully literate noble class (schools were not built for ordinary people).
 Afonso also sought to develop an appropriate theology to merge the religious traditions of his own country with that of Christianity.
 He studied theological textbooks, falling asleep over them, according to Rui de Aguiar (the Portuguese royal chaplain who was sent to assist him).
 To aid in this task, Afonso sent many of his children and nobles to Europe to study, including his son Henrique Kinu a Mvemba, who was elevated to the status of bishop in 1518.
 He was given the bishopric of Utica (in North Africa) by the Vatican, but actually served in Kongo from his return there in the early 1520s until his death in 1531.

 Afonso's efforts to introduce Portuguese culture to the Kongo was reflected in several ways.
 The Kongolese aristocracy adopted Portuguese names, titles, coats of arms, and styles of dress.
 Youths were sent from elite families to Europe for education.
+Kongolese noblemen invested in the Portuguese colony on São Tomé, where the Kongolese monarchy had appointed representatives.
 Christian festivals were observed, churches were erected, and craftsmen made Christian artifacts that were found by missionaries in the 19th century.

 Significantly, religious brotherhoods (organizations) were founded in imitation of Portuguese practices.
 The ranks of brotherhoods would be called by different European titles, with the elected leader of each brotherhood having the title "king."
 To celebrate Pentecost, these brotherhoods organized processions that had the multiple motives of celebrating Saints, the brotherhoods themselves, and allowed the brotherhoods an opportunity to collect money.
 These celebrations lived on in slave communities in Albany, NY as Pinkster.